Mornor/ml-auto-subtitles/README.md

    - I needed to locally download the inout video to extract the sound from it.
 The `/tmp` storage is limited to [512MB](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
    - There was a risk of a too-long processing-time, which means the Lambda could have timed-out.
 Because of these limitations, I decided to go for an ECS task running on Fargate.

 - AWS Transcribe tmp file <br />
 Transcribe creates a `.write_access_check_file.temp` at the root of the Bucket in which its end-result will be uploaded.
-This means that the `parse_transcribe_result` Lambda will be triggered by the creation of this file, and will try to parse it, resulting in an error (since the Lambda expects a `.json` file, results from the Transcribe Job). <br />
+This means that the `parse_transcribe_result` Lambda will be triggered by the creation of this file and will try to parse it, resulting in an error (since the Lambda expects a `.json` file, resulting from the Transcribe Job). <br />
-The solution was to trigger this Lambda when a file was uploaded to the root of the Bucket AND that this file ends with `.json` (using the `suffix` feature).
+The solution was to trigger this Lambda when a file was uploaded to the root of the Bucket *AND* that this file ends with `.json` (using the `suffix` feature).

-- Transcribe no key possible
+- Transcribe and key path

-ECS
+My initial plan was to only use one bucket for everything. <br />
+However Transcribe does not allow to specify a key path to use to upload its end-result (otherwise I would have used the already deployed `app_bucket`, and upload the final result under something like `/results`).
+Only a Bucket can be specified in The Transcribe job.
+I could have used the `app_bucket` and uploads the results at its roots, but I think this breaks the logic of having dir-like structure in this Bucket. <br />
+The solution I choose was to create another Bucket (`transcribe_result_bucket`) to hold the end-result of the Transcribe job.

+### Notes
+- ECS on Fargate is suitable for this use-case because:
+   - I do not need to manage the under-lying instances
+   - I have [10GB for Docker layer, and additional 4GB for volume mounts](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html), which is enough to download most of the input vide file locally.
+- The Lambda function works inside a Private subnets and uses VPC endpoints to reach the different services.
+- Same for the ECS Cluster, which uses a NAT Gateway instead to pull the Docker container from ECR.

-### Notes and future improvements
+### Possible improvements
-Reference the `notes.md` file.
-Sharding (not sure if I should mention).
-Frontend.
+- Sharding with Kinesis
+- Have a frontend

+Those solutions might be implemented in the future in a private repo.